e-kwsm/ompi/ompi/mca/osc/ubcl/README.md

 That also means we have to have to allow other synchronization schemes to start an epoch on `UBCL_WIN_SYNC_FENCE` as if it's `UBCL_WIN_SYNC_NONE`.
 The function flushes the one-sided communications started in the current epoch, acting as a barrier.
-Additionally whencalled inside a *fence* epoch, it  closes said epoch.
+Additionally when called inside a *fence* epoch, it  closes said epoch.
 The sync type is back to `UBCL_WIN_SYNC_FENCE`.

 Here we take into account the `MPI_MODE_NOPRECEDE` and `MPI_MODE_NOSUCCEED`